Toloka/docs-tolokers/en/common/troubleshooting/troubleshooting.md

 Choose the problem you have:

-## Problem with registration or login
+{% cut "Problem with registration or login" %}

-{% cut "The phone number is already linked to another account" %}
+{% cut ""The phone number is already linked to another account"" %}

 Your phone number can be linked only to one [Toloka]({{ toloka }}) account at a time.
 Most likely, you already registered in the system under a different username.